Fostering Local Parliament’s Public Engagement for Electoral Violence Prevention

 How to coordinate with other actors/Which other stakeholders to involve?

-• Trainings and presentations: Conduct joint trainings with other stakeholders, educational institutions, and community groups, to build capacity and share knowledge on best practices for preventing electoral violence as well as particular civil society organizations depending on the context and in agreement with the national and local parliament.
+• Trainings and presentations: Conduct joint trainings with other stakeholders, educational institutions and community groups, to build capacity and share knowledge on best practices for preventing electoral violence as well as with particular CSOs, depending on the context and in agreement with the national and local parliament.

 • Collaborative events and conferences: Partner with various organizations to co-host events that promote dialogue and collaboration among different actors.
 This can enhance visibility and foster a collective approach to addressing electoral violence.